aritchie/blog/input/posts/shinyjobs.md

     - Shiny
 ---

+# THIS ARTCILE HAS BEEN UPDATED TO SHINY 2.0

 <img src="images/shiny_logo.png" width="100" />

 Performing background jobs on mobile is a necessity these days whether you are synchronizing data with your background, triggering notifications to say happy birthday, or just tracking your user for every step they make.
 With Shiny, I set out to make this process a breeze.
 Android has such a beautiful scheduled jobs engine that keeps improving.  iOS is painful mainly because Apple hates your code that isn't UI.
 UWP does have a background tasks which work quite well, but lack some structure.
 I attempted to bring most of the "pretty" from Android to Xamarin cross platform!